Updated on: 11/11/2019

 Metropolitan cities throughout the country are focusing their efforts to increase ridership, ultimately working towards the goal of less-congested city streets and a reduced carbon footprint.
 But the risks involved with cycling still have some feeling safer inside a vehicle.

 Although there has been a 25 percent reduction in annual bicycle fatalities since 1995, there are still over 51,000 reported bicycle injuries every year.
-On top of that, it is estimated that only ten percent of all bicycle accidents resulting in injury are documented by police.
+On top of that, it is estimated that only ten percent of all bicycle accidents resulting in serious personal injury are documented by police.

 In Seattle, bicycling is steadily growing in popularity and the League of American Bicyclists ranks the city seventh in the nation in terms of estimated number of total bicycle commuters.
 The busy environment and dense population, however, hampers its potential as an efficient biking environment and is nationally ranked at number 47 in terms of bike lane and pathway mileage compared to the size of the population.